Wayne David Atherholt – Biography

 St. Pete Arts Steering Committee, Central Arts District, Former President of the Florida Attractions Association, founder and former President of the Looper Group, Inc. (downtown St. Petersburg’s trolley), former board member of Tampa Bay Beaches Chamber of Commerce, founding member of Visit Florida, former board member of Discover Florida’s Suncoast, Inc., founder of marketing cooperative Museums of St. Petersburg, founding organizer of Leadership St. Petersburg for Neighborhood Leaders, former member of the City of St. Petersburg’s Nuisance Abatement Board, and a former President of Uptown Neighborhoods, Inc.

-Currently a member of the St. Petersburg Area Chamber of Commerce, Visit Tampa Bay, Visit Florida, Florida Association of Museums.
-Former member of the following: Communications Committee for the United Way of Pinellas County, Giant Screen Theater Association, Association of Science & Technology Centers, St, Johns County Visitor and Convention Bureau, Orlando-Orange County Convention and Visitors Bureau, Arts Task Force of the Tampa Bay Partnership and others.
+Currently a member of the Florida Attractions Association Foundation Board of Directors, Visit Florida, Florida Association of Museums, American Alliance of Museums.
+Former member of the following: Communications Committee for the United Way of Pinellas County, Visit Tampa Bay, Giant Screen Theater Association, Association of Science & Technology Centers, St, Johns County Visitor and Convention Bureau, Orlando-Orange County Convention and Visitors Bureau, Arts Task Force of the Tampa Bay Partnership and others.